Dr Nikolina Bobic

 UG/PG History, Theory and Critical Context Stream Leader

 Head Architecture Admissions and Marketing

 Nikolina Bobic is an academic and architect.
-At the broad level, her research delves into the historical and theoretical concepts to do with politics and space; the ways in which architecture and urban space operate within or are constructed by politics.
+Broadly, her research delves into the historical and theoretical concepts to do with politics and space; the ways in which architecture and urban space operate within or are constructed by politics.
 Likewise, the ways through which architecture and urban space can be transformed to enact and construct alternative political realities.
-At a specific level, Nikolina's research addresses balkanization (geopolitical fragmentation), borders, and (post)conflict - how these notions manifest at the complex intersection of architecture, urbanism, military, media, economics, technology, literature and film.
+At a specific level, Nikolina's research addresses balkanization (geopolitical, territorial and urban fragmentation), borders, and (post)conflict - how these notions manifest at the complex intersection of architecture, urbanism, military, media, economics, technology, literature and film.

 Postgraduate Certificate in Academic Practice.